sofa-framework/doc/20_Simulation_Principles/50_Multi-Model_Representation/20_Collision.md

 Output of the detection
 -----------------------

-As output, the collision detection (further to the narrow phase) returns pairs of geometric primitives with the corresponding collision points.
+As output, the collision detection (further to the [narrow phase](../../30_Components/15_Collisions/30_NarrowPhases/10_NarrowPhase.md)) returns pairs of geometric primitives with the corresponding collision points.
 The collision information is saved in a vector of DetectionOutput.
 This data structure is a generic description of a contact point, used for most collision models except special cases such as GPU-based collisions.

 Each contact point is described by a DetectionOutput made up of:

-- elem: pair of colliding elements.
+- elem: a pair of colliding elements.
 - id: unique id of the contact for the given pair of collision models.
 This id is used to filter redundant contacts (only the contact with the smallest distance is kept), and to store persistant data over time for the response.
 - point: contact points on the surface of each model.
 - normal: normal of the contact, pointing outward from the first model.